 Like any other home business, you will need to educate yourself on best business practices, file all of the appropriate paperwork, and get your legal and financial ducks in a row.
 Once you step up the preliminary business framework, you can start working on the fun parts of your business.

 1. Choose a niche.

 There are many different types of copy you can write, but even something more to consider is what industry would you like to write for?
 While some copywriters are generalists and write on a wide-variety of products and services, it is easier and more lucrative to choose a specialty.
 Figuring out what niche you want to focus on can be a challenge, but if you mind-map your passions, interests, experience, and knowledge you can narrow it down relatively easy.

 Still uncertain?
 This article has a bunch of helpful ideas and resources that will help you determine your specialty.

 2. Build a website.

 To be competitive as a copywriter, you need to have a website.
 Having this online presence will help you attract more clients, it gives you a place to showcase your work, list your services and testimonials, and it makes you look more professional.
 Don’t worry, setting up a website is easy and affordable.
-This post has step-by-step instructions that will have you up and running in no time.
+This post has step-by-step instructions that will have you up and running in no time — and it’s affordable!

 3. Market your business.

 There are tons of ways to promote your copywriting business; the thing you need to remember is consistency is key.
 Choose two to three methods that you think you’ll enjoy doing and spend time each day working on those methods.

 Not sure of your options?
-Here are just some of the ways you can marketing your business:
+Here are just some of the ways you can market your business:

 - Social media